The Complexity of Spines and their Mathematical Connections

 Introduction

 Mathematical models are very useful to make sense of diverse types of data that can be collected.
 They help to draw conclusions about the strengths and weaknesses of materials or the interactions of their chemical properties.
 Mathematics is embedded everywhere.
 Beyond purely mathematical coincidences in the structure, mathematical models can be created to ease the understanding of the strengths of various stiffener modules in spines or define the chemical interactions between molecules as they interact to start forming spines.
 The beauty of mathematical models is also in their abstract nature.
 A modeler can expand the parameters beyond the design existing in nature towards a broader, imaginary “design space”.
 These imaginary designs can then be reconstituted to model real life, much like is seen with the famous Euler identity.
 Thus by comparing a real organism feature with its abstract extreme varieties, the structure-function relations can be better understood.
-It is possible to model cacti spines to understand how the geometry of each spine enables water collection.
-The relationship between the spines of such as Acacia and their effects on herbivore foraging can be examined using linear and logarithmic slope fitting.
+It is possible to model cacti spines to understand how the of each spine enables collection.
+The relationship between the spines of plants such as Acacia and their effects on herbivore can be examined using linear and logarithmic slope fitting.
 The attachment site of sea urchin spines can be interpreted with a collection of polygons, known as Voronoi modeling.
 All of the previously mentioned models provide great promise for engineering applications seeking to take advantage of evolutionary design.

 Porcupine spine modeling